John Erskine, Earl of Mar (1558–1634)

 John Erskine, 2nd Earl of Mar (c.
-1558 – 14 December 1634) was a Scottish politician, the only son of another John Erskine and Annabella Murray.
+1558 – 14 December 1634) was a Scottish politician and nobleman, the only son of John Erskine, 1st Earl of Mar and Annabella Murray.
 He is regarded as both the 19th earl (in the 1st creation) and the 2nd earl (in the 7th).

 History

 John Erskine was born in 1558, though the precise date is unknown.

 Together with King James VI of Scotland he was educated by George Buchanan.
 He succeeded to the earldom of Mar on the death of his father in 1572.
 After attaining his majority he was nominally the guardian of the young king, who was about seven years his junior, and who lived with him at Stirling; but he was in reality something of a puppet in the hands of the regent, James Douglas, 4th Earl of Morton; and he lost power and position when Morton was imprisoned.

 He married his first wife, Anne Drummond (1555–1587) in October 1580 at Kincardine Castle near Auchterarder.
 The wedding guests included James VI but not his the favourite Esmé Stewart, 1st Duke of Lennox.
 Anne was the daughter of Lord David Drummond (d.
 1571) and Lilias Ruthven (d.
 1579).
 Their marriage was cut short by Anne's early death in 1587, but the marriage did produce John's son and heir, John Erskine.